 EMDR Tappers refer to devices used in Eye Movement Desensitization and Reprocessing (EMDR) therapy.
 EMDR is a type of psychotherapy that is used to treat individuals who have experienced traumatic events or have other emotional or mental health issues.

-EMDR tappers are handheld devices that produce alternating bilateral stimulation, often in
+EMDR tappers are handheld devices that produce alternating bilateral stimulation, often in the form

 EMDR (Eye Movement Desensitization and Reprocessing) is a type of psychotherapy that was developed to help people overcome traumatic memories and experiences.
 It's based on the idea that traumatic memories are stored in the brain in an incomplete or fragmented way, and that these memories can be processed and integrated through a combination of exposure